errordeveloper/kubegen/README.md

 ## Motivation & High-level Goals

-Motivation: it should be simple to define a Kubernetes resource,
+First of all, it should be simple to define a Kubernetes resource, users should be able to specify key fields required for a basic resource without refering to documentation.

+Secondly, there should exist a simple model for defining collections of re-usable resources, let's call them modules.

-As a black box, it could be described as the following:
+As a black box, a module could be described as the following:

 ***Given a set of input values, produce a set of Kubernetes resource that belong to one logical group.***